openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 1. It finds the corresponding pixel in the map image.
 For example, when the filter calculates the displacement amount for the pixel in the upper-left corner of the filtered image, it looks at the pixel in the upper-left corner of the map image.
 2. It determines the value of the specified color channel in the map pixel.
 In this case, the x component color channel is the red channel, so the filter looks to see what the value of the red channel of the map image is at the pixel in question.
 Since the map image is solid red, the pixel’s red channel is 0xFF, or 255\.
 This is used as the displacement value.
-3. It compares the displacement value to the “middle” value (127, which is halfway between 0 and 255).
+3. It compares the displacement value to the "middle" value (127, which is halfway between 0 and 255).
 If the displacement value is lower than the middle value, the pixel shifts in a positive direction (to the right for x displacement; down for y displacement).
 On the other hand, if the displacement value is higher than the middle value (as in this example), the pixel shifts in a negative direction (to the left for x displacement; up for y displacement).
 To be more precise, the filter subtracts the displacement value from 127, and the result (positive or negative) is the relative amount of displacement that is applied.
 4. Finally, it determines the actual amount of displacement by determining what percentage of full displacement the relative displacement value represents.
 In this case, full red means 100% displacement.
 That percentage is then multiplied by the x scale or y scale value to determine the number of pixels of displacement that will be applied.
 In this example, 100% times a multiplier of 250 determines the amount of displacement—roughly 125 pixels to the left.

 Because no values are specified for y component and y scale, the defaults (which cause no displacement) are used— that’s why the image doesn’t shift at all in the vertical direction.